ayman/textr/README.md

 Select a few photos and go to the **Library** menu and select *Plug-in Extras* and select *Textr OCR*.
 The settings here are the same as the global ones but you can tweak them at runtime.
 The plug-in will generate thumbnails and then call the cloud in a batch.
-The Textr stores a single custom metadata string that is searchable but won't clutter your existing metadata or keywords.
+The Textr has it's own Metadata panel and stores a single custom metadata string that is searchable but won't clutter your existing metadata or keywords.
 Text recognition can be kinda noisy, so I didn't want to mess up any nice categorization people may have.

 ### Undo Please
 Remember you can **undo** this task when it completes too.
 Or just